Introduction

 consideration.

-endpoint need only a short description, the actual rich
+While most parameters for the /send endpoint need only a short description, the actual rich

-structure with strict rules, and therefore the richMessage
+message is a JSON structure with strict rules, and therefore the richMessage field (in the

-document which makes up the body of the HTTP POST
+top level of the JSON document which makes up the body of the HTTP POST call) will be explained

 1.1.
 POST request example: a text type message without suggestions